 Some career experts say that the day you start a new job you should begin planning for your next job.
 And you know what?
-You should!
+It’s not a bad idea.
 Just make sure that you stay focused enough on the job you were hired for that you succeed and excel in that position before looking for the next one.

 How do you develop your promotion plan?
 Incorporate these 10 strategies into your plan.

 1. Develop Mentoring Relationships